-The first step on the journey to recovery is recognizing that you have a problem with drugs, alcohol or a combination of substances.
+The first step on the journey to recovery is recognizing that you have a problem with drugs or alcohol.
 Sometimes, though, it’s difficult to be objective when gauging your own drug use or that of someone you love.
-To help you determine whether or not you could be addicted or in the beginning abusive stages of drug use, it’s important to understand the signs of addiction that are associated with specific drugs.
+To know if you are addicted or in the beginning abusive stages of drug use, it’s important to understand the signs of addiction that are associated with specific drugs.

 Today, we start with 10 signs of marijuana addiction.
 If you recognize any of the signs in yourself or someone you love, an addiction to marijuana could be present.

-- Marijuana tolerance and withdrawal: Just like any drug, regular use of marijuana leads to the development of a tolerance for it.
+1. Marijuana tolerance and withdrawal: Just like any drug, regular use of marijuana leads to a tolerance for it.
 This means that you need more and more of the drug in order to achieve the same high.
-If you need more and more of the drug to get high, and you begin experiencing withdrawal symptoms such as loss of appetite, irritability, insomnia or anxiety, you could be physically addicted to marijuana.
+If you need more and more of the drug to get high you are building tolerance.
+If you begin experiencing withdrawal symptoms or tolerance you could be addicted to marijuana.
+Signs of withdrawal include loss of appetite, irritability, insomnia or anxiety.

-- Lots of time spent getting high: If you take an objective look at how you spend your time and see that the bulk of it is spent either getting high, waiting to get high, or looking for marijuana so that you can get high, then you’re probably psychologically addicted to the drug.
+4. Lots of time spent getting high: How we spend our time says a lot about us.
+If the bulk of it is spent either getting high, waiting to get high, or looking for marijuana that is a serious red flag.

-- Continuing to get high despite the problems it causes: For example, if you have been warned that you will be fired if you are late to work or show up high again yet you to continue to smoke marijuana before heading into work, then you are exhibiting behavior that is akin to self-sabotage.
+6. Continuing to get high despite the problems it causes: Your conduct at work is changed by addiction.
+For example, if you have been warned that you will be fired if you are late to work or show up high again yet you to continue to smoke marijuana before heading into work, then you are exhibiting behavior that is akin to self-sabotage.
 According to the National Institute on Drug Abuse, that is a sign of addiction.

-Marijuana use can develop into a serious addiction, whether or not it is combined with alcoholism or the use of other drugs.
+Marijuana use can develop into a serious addiction.
+Whether it is combined with alcoholism or the use of other drugs or not, addiction is serious.
 A marijuana detox after long-term use can mean withdrawal symptoms that are none too pleasant.
 Recovery from marijuana addiction requires drug rehabilitation.
-Contact The Canyon for more information.
+Contact us for more information.